imgntn/jBow/README.md

 - [] once you're reusing an arrow from the pool, it gets double the force every time.  probably because we're reusing the physics body and it isnt fresh. :/
 - [] string animations - meshline to back of arrow
 - [] pull arrow back in bow to match force
+- [] remove string from arrow model
-- [] after pickup the rotation of the bow should be controlled by the line between the hands, not the controller rotation at all .followed by a short slerp back to real controller rotation after firing.  ala the lab
+- [] after pickup the rotation of the bow should be controlled by the line between the hands, not the controller rotation at all. followed by a short slerp back to real controller rotation after firing.  ala the lab
+- [] texture the ground plane
+- [x] add some trees at various locations to give some depth
+- [x] poisson disc for tree distribution

 0.3
 - [] arrow is not hitting 'static-body' target obj.  does hit primitive box, so its not a lack of CCD (continuous collision detection)
-- [] animate targets
+- [] increase poolsize for sounds to allow them to overlap
 - [] how to better see the arrow during flight -- glow, particle trail?
+- [] haptic pulse on bow grab
+- [] visual indicator of target hit.
 - [] make arrow stick and then add cooldown delay before disappearing them
-- [] haptic pulse on bow grab
-- [] increase poolsize for sounds to allow them to overlap
-- [] visual indicator of target hit
+- [] animated targets (and their phyiscs bodies)

 0.4
 - [] fire arrows
 - [] enemy ai
-- [] tower
+- [] tower / terrace / teleport
 - [] balloon spawner
 - [] multiplayer (syncing physics...??? hmm)